tempestphp/tempest-docs/app/Content/framework/10-static-pages.md

 ## Data providers

-Since most pages require some form of dynamic data, static pages can be assigned a data provider, which can generate multiple pages for one controller action.
+Since most pages require some form of dynamic data, static pages can be assigned a data provider, which will generate multiple pages for one controller action.

 Let's take a look at the controller action for this docs website: